BridgesUNCC/osm-bridges-server/README.md

 The intermediate amenity file filteredTemp.o5m is 268MB (take about 85min)

-The intermediate map file mainTemp.o5m is
+The intermediate map file mainTemp.o5m is over 4.6GB (and takes over 4 hours; note that generating this file is generated in burst)

 the final amenity file is about 130MB